saturnMars/steering-bench/README.md

 - [SteeringHook](steering_bench/core/hook), an implementation of applying steering vectors using our [steering vectors library](https://github.com/steering-vectors/steering-vectors/)

 ## Paper Reproduction
 This codebase has been simplified to improve readability, and was not directly used in generating results for the paper.
-To reproduce specific plots in our paper, refer to our [original codebase](https://github.com/dtch1997/repepo).
+If you would like to reproduce specific plots in our paper, refer to our [original codebase](https://github.com/dtch1997/repepo).

 ## Citation
 If you found this useful, consider citing our paper: